nodejs/TSC/WORKING_GROUPS.md

 ## Bootstrap Governance

-Once the TC ratifies a charter the WG inherits the following documentation for governance, contribution, conduct and an MIT LICENSE.
+Once the TSC ratifies a charter the WG inherits the following documentation for governance, contribution, conduct and an MIT LICENSE.
 The WG is free to change these documents through their own governance process, hence the term "bootstrap."